Skip to main content Accessibility information

 Preparation of this accessibility statement

-This website was last tested on 28 March 2023 at time of publishing, to ensure that this statement is up to date.
+This website was last tested on 29 March 2024, to ensure that this statement is up to date.
 We used a real-time testing solution called Silktide.

 Silktide categorises the accessibility concerns it finds in two different ways.
 Some are detected automatically, so we know they require us to take action to remedy them.
 Others are flagged but must be checked manually, so we have checked a sample of ten pages for each accessibility requirement and are confident that they did not occur in the sample.